 Vintage-style covers are big news in publishing right now, and clothbound covers are enjoying a well-deserved resurgence.
-Here you’ll learn how to recreate the look with woodcut-style illustrations and calligraphy type.
-We’ll look at how to create a front cover and decorative spine step by step, using Adobe Illustrator, Adobe Photoshop, and Adobe InDesign to put the artwork together.
+Here you’ll learn how to make a vintage book cover and recreate the look with woodcut-style illustrations and calligraphy type.
+We’ll look at how to make a fairy-tale book front cover and decorative spine step by step, using Adobe Illustrator, Adobe Photoshop, and Adobe InDesign to put the artwork together.

 Ready?
 Fantastic, let’s get started...

-For this tutorial you’ll need access to the following programs:
+For this fairy-tale book cover design tutorial, you’ll need access to the following programs:

 - Adobe InDesign